yuzuha48/Bootcamp-Assignments/front-end/pizzeria/README.md

 ## Pizzeria 🍕

-Creates four pre-determined pizzas and one random pizza (i.e., crust, sauce, cheese, and toppings are randomly chosen)
+Creates four pre-determined pizzas and one random pizza (i.e., crust, sauce, cheese, and toppings are randomly chosen).